- About Us

 - Be prepared.
 Our APA staff and Student Council will tell you where you have to go.
 Students from the APA Student Council will also be there to assist you, so please don't hesitate to ask as many questions as you like.

 - Parents may wait outside the APA building in the parent hospitality area but are not allowed in any of the audition areas.
 This is an opportunity to meet other APA families and ask questions of our staff APA parent volunteers.

 - After you have completed your auditions you go to the checkout counter where you turn in your paperwork.
 You MUST COMPLETE this VERY IMPORTANT LAST STEP of the audition process.

-- Students who auditioned on Feb 21st, Feb 27th, or Feb 28th, 2015 and HAVE BEEN ACCEPTED into APA will have their name listed on the APA web site.
-This list will be posted on March 6th @ 8pm.
+- Students who auditioned and HAVE BEEN ACCEPTED into APA will have their name listed on the APA web site.
+This list will be posted on March 11,th @ 8pm.
 An official letter will follow.
 This letter is important if you want to transfer from your residence high school to Huntington Beach High School.
 Please do not call the APA office-thank you.

 - Students who auditioned and have NOT been accepted into APA will be SENT written notification during the week of March